PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/screens/UserPortal/Volunteer/Groups/GroupModal/variables/default.md

 - A textarea for entering the group description.
 - An input field for entering the number of volunteers required.
 - A submit button to update the group.
-On form submission, the component either:
+On form submission, the component calls `updateVolunteerGroup` to update the existing group.
 - Calls `updateVolunteerGroup` mutation to update an existing group, or

 Success or error messages are displayed using toast notifications based on the result of the mutation.